nafisehkakhani/GEE_SPI_calculation_drought/README.md

   for any futhure question please contact me at: nkakhani@mail.kntu.ac.ir

-  Note: This code is basically inspired from UN-SPIDER recomandation approaches for disaster managements.
+  Note: This code is basically inspired from UN-SPIDER recomandation approaches for disaster management.